 muscle aches and injuries

 which, in some cases, force them to temporarily interrupt their training sessions, thus impairing their sporting performance.
 This is why, increasingly, the world of both professional and amateur sport echoes the benefits of CBD as muscle relaxant and treatment for contractures.
 Various scientific studies support the analgesic and anti-inflammatory properties of Cannabidiol.
-CBD is one of the main natural cannabinoids present in hemp that is responsible, among other things, for counteracting the side effects of THC the psychoactive cannabinoid of the plant.
+CBD is one of the main natural cannabinoids present in hemp that is responsible, among other things, to counteract the side effects of THC, the plant’s psychoactive cannabinoid.